 Including tomatoes in the diet has certain risks.

 Every year, the Environmental Working Group (EWG) compiles a list of fruits and vegetables with the highest levels of pesticide residue.
 These foods are known as the Dirty Dozen.

 For 2017, tomatoes are number 10 and cherry tomatoes number 14 on the list.
 Though it has not been proven that eating organic foods has overall health benefits, the EWG suggests that people should buy organic tomatoes where possible.

 Buying organic minimizes pesticide exposure, though this has not been definitively proven to prevent disease.

 Beta-blockers, a type of medication most commonly prescribed for heart disease, can cause potassium levels to increase in the blood.
 High potassium foods such as tomatoes should be consumed in moderation when taking beta-blockers.

-Consuming too much potassium can be harmful for those whose kidneys are not fully functional.
-If your kidneys are unable to remove excess potassium from the blood, it could be fatal.
+Consuming too much potassium can be harmful to people with impaired kidney function.
+Failure to remove excess potassium from the blood can be fatal.